Skip to main content

 The most important step to securing financial assistance is by filling out the FAFSA.
 The application provides students with access to grants, loans and work-study funds from the federal government.
 Loans must be repaid, while grants do not need to be repaid — as long as students maintain enrollment and meet all other requirements.

 According to the Office of Federal Student Aid (FSA), students with a greater need for financial assistance may receive federal Pell Grants for up to 12 semesters.
-The amount of money students receive depends on financial need and cost of attendance, with the current maximum amount at $6,895 per academic year.
+The amount of money students receive depends on financial need and cost of attendance, with the current maximum amount at $7,395 per academic year.

 The FSA also states that applicants with the most financial need may qualify for the Federal Supplemental Educational Opportunity Grant — with App State students receiving a maximum of up to $500 per academic year.
+No additional application is required.
+Those with the highest need will automatically receive the award when they receive their financial aid package, so long as they are eligible and funds remain available.

-The FAFSA begins accepting applications from current and prospective college students in early October.
+The FAFSA typically begins accepting applications from current and prospective college students in early October.
 The deadline to apply is the end of June of the following year.
 Students should submit the FAFSA as early as possible, as some funds are available on a first-come, first-served basis.

 Students do not have to be admitted to a school prior to filling out the FAFSA.
 Students need to complete and submit a new FAFSA each year to apply for financial aid, making sure that any information carried over from a previous application is still accurate for the current year.